 A sigmoidoscopy is done to check the inside of part of the large intestine of the child.
 A short, flexible, lighted tube (sigmoidoscope) is inserted into the child's intestine through the rectum, which blows air inside the intestine and swells, allowing a clear view of the intestine.

 ORS (Oral Rehydration Salts):

-By now, you know what to look for in your child.
-And the doctor will know what to look for in his patient.
-It is a teamwork between the parents and the medical staff.
-Fortunately, the teamwork is getting better by every week as we see lesser mortalities with diarrhea.
+Now, you would have to know what to look for in the child, and the doctor will also know what to look for in his patient.
+Therefore, it is teamwork between the parents and the medical staff.
+Luckily, the collaboration is becoming better by every week as we see fewer mortalities with diarrhea.

 Last reviewed at:

 13 May 2021 - 4 min read

 Article Overview: Antibiotic-associated diarrhea (AAD) is the passing of watery stools after taking antibiotics.
 It results from infection by antibiotic-resistant pathogens.
 Read Article

 The consequences of long-term antibiotic administration are diarrhea, antibiotic resistance, impaired immunity, increased cost of treatment, organ failures and deaths and reduction in beneficial phytoestrogens.
 Antibiotic-associated diarrhea (AAD) is unexplained diarrhea associated with the use of a...
 Read Article

 Query: Hello doctor, My 20 months old daughter did not pee last week for above 24 hours, the next day she did pee, but also vomited.
 On the same day, she was having a fever of 102 F, so we went to the pediatrician.
 He gave Vomitab, Calpol, and an antibiotic injection.
 From the past three days, the urine ou...
 Read Full »

 Most Popular Articles